Accessing your super early

 • You’re unable to meet reasonable and immediate family living expenses2

-• You obtain a Q230 Financial Hardship letter from Centrelink dated within 21 days of GESB receiving your application
+• You obtain, or allow us to obtain, a Q230 Financial Hardship letter from Centrelink dated within 21 days of GESB receiving your application

-• You can provide copies of unpaid bills and quotes for family living expenses.
-Note these need to be of a similar dollar amount to the amount you are requesting
+• You can provide copies of unpaid bills and quotes for family living expenses

 If you’re over preservation age